CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/04 Elements overview.md

 You should really check out the detailed documentation on Tables, this element is incredibly useful.

+## Spacer
+Aliases: S

+To be exact, this is an extended element, but it's so basic, let's keep it here.

-## Notebook
+## Separators (HorizontalSeparator, VerticalSeparator)
-Aliases: TabGroup
+Aliases: HSep, VSep

+## FileBrowseButton
+A button that opens a file-dialogue when clicked.

+## ColorChooserButton
+A button that opens a color-chooser-menu when clicked.

 ## Image
 Simple widget to display an image.

 ## ImageButton
 Button with an image instead of a text.

-# Elements with extended functionality
-SwiftGUI offers a couple of elements that contain a single tkinter-widget, but change/extend its functionality drastically.

-The definition is up to interpretation.
-E.g. sg.Table is actually made from a ttk.Treeview but modified to something completely different, so it should be categorized as extended.
-It's still closer to a widget-element in my opinion.

-## FileBrowseButton
-A button that opens a file-dialogue when clicked.

-## ColorChooserButton
-A button that opens a color-chooser-menu when clicked.

 # Combined elements